maciejglownia/StoikCytatQuiz/README.md

 ### Dear Visitor ###

 If you see an opportunity to improve my code do not hesitate to contact me: maciej.k.glownia@gmail.com.
-If you want to copy it and develop with your own idea, take it and enjoy learning path.
+If you want to copy it and develop it with your idea, take it and enjoy the learning path.

 ### Summary ###

-There are many concepts, more of them I saw first time.
-They need to be repeat to understand them better, but I used many lines of comments to write down explanation to understand, as good as possible, what happen in this code, which functions are responsible for, and also why some concepts I should use in these case.
+There are many concepts, more of them I saw the first time.
+They need to be repeat to understand them better, but I used many lines of comments to write down explanations to understand, as well as possible, what happens in this code, which functions are responsible for, and also why some concepts I should use it in these cases.